AdvayChandramouli/IDC-Detection/README.md

 ## Our Team🚀
-- [Advay Chandramouli](https://www.linkedin.com/in/advaychandramouli/) - University of Texas at Dallas
+- [Advay Chandramouli](https://www.linkedin.com/in/advaychandramouli/) - The University of Texas at Dallas

 - [Josue F. Godeme](https://www.linkedin.com/in/josue-f-godeme-58abb2196/) - Dartmouth College